On joint weak convergence of partial sum and maxima processes: Preliminaries

 \subsection{The weak and strong $M_{1}$ topologies}

-The stochastic processes that we consider have discontinuities, and hence for the function space of sample paths of these stochastic processes we take the space $D([0,1], \mathbb{R}^{2})$ of all right-continuous $\mathbb{R}^{2}$--valued functions on $[0,1]$ with left limits.
+The stochastic processes that we consider have discontinuities, and hence for the function space of their sample paths we take the space $D([0,1], \mathbb{R}^{2})$ of all right-continuous $\mathbb{R}^{2}$--valued functions on $[0,1]$ with left limits.

-The stochastic processes $V_{n}(\,\cdot\,)$ and $W_{n}(\,\cdot\,)$ converge (separately) in the space $D([0,1], \mathbb{R})$ equipped with the standard $M_{1}$ topology, see Basrak et al.~\cite{BKS} and Krizmani\'{c}~\cite{Kr14}.
-In this paper we use the weak $M_{1}$ topology, since as we show later the functional convergence for $L_{n}(\,\cdot\,)$ in general fails to hold in the standard $M_{1}$ topology on $D([0,1], \mathbb{R}^{2})$.
+The stochastic processes $V_{n}$ and $W_{n}$ converge (separately) in the space $D([0,1], \mathbb{R})$ equipped with the standard $M_{1}$ topology, see Basrak et al.~\cite{BKS} and Krizmani\'{c}~\cite{Kr14}.
+In this paper we use the weak $M_{1}$ topology, since as we show later the functional convergence for $L_{n}$ in general fails to hold in the standard $M_{1}$ topology on $D([0,1], \mathbb{R}^{2})$.
 In the sequel we give the definitions of the weak and standard (strong) $M_{1}$ topologies.

-For $x \in D([0,1], \mathbb{R}^{k})$ the completed graph of $x$ is the set
+For $x \in D([0,1], \mathbb{R}^{2})$ the completed graph of $x$ is the set

 where $x(t-)$ is the left limit of $x$ at $t$ and $[[a,b]]$ is the product segment, i.e. $[[a,b]]=[a_{1},b_{1}] \times [a_{2},b_{2}]$ for $a=(a_{1}, a_{2}), b=(b_{1}, b_{2}) \in \mathbb{R}^{2}$.
 We define an order on the graph $G_{x}$ by saying that $(t_{1},z_{1}) \le (t_{2},z_{2})$ if either (i) $t_{1} < t_{2}$ or (ii) $t_{1} = t_{2}$ and $|x_{j}(t_{1}-) - z_{1j}| \le |x_{j}(t_{2}-) - z_{2j}|$ for all $j=1, 2$.
 Note that the relation $\le$ induces only a partial order on the graph $G_{x}$.
 A weak parametric representation of the graph $G_{x}$ is a continuous nondecreasing function $(r,u)$ mapping $[0,1]$ into $G_{x}$, with $r \in C([0,1],[0,1])$ being the time component and $u \in C([0,1], \mathbb{R}^{2})$ being the spatial component, such that $r(0)=0, r(1)=1$ and $u(1)=x(1)$.
 Let $\Pi_{w}(x)$ denote the set of weak parametric representations of the graph $G_{x}$.
 For $x_{1},x_{2} \in D([0,1], \mathbb{R}^{2})$ define